Has Loss and Grief Turned Your World Upside Down?

 Begin Therapy for Loss and Grief in Scotch Plains, NJ

 Life can be brighter and more hopeful, with grief counseling at Brave Minds Psychological Services.
 Our trained and caring therapists at our counseling offices in Scotch Plains are waiting to give you the best grief counseling available.
 If you’d prefer to meet with a counselor via video session, we can offer online therapy in New Jersey.
 To begin grief counseling, follow a few simple steps:

 - Connect with Brave Minds Psychological Services today for a free consultation phone call.

 - Get your questions answered by one of our compassionate grief counselors.

 - Begin feeling more hopeful about your life from today forward.

 Other Therapy Services At Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing.
 Our therapeutic services include therapy for children, with a special focus on anxiety treatment for children and child sexual abuse therapy.
 We have specialists doing therapy for teens, specifically anxiety treatment for teens and teen social phobia therapy.
-Our adult therapy services include anxiety counseling, couples counseling, counseling for parents, postpartum counseling, OCD therapy, and food allergy therapy.
+Our adult therapy services include anxiety counseling, couples counseling, counseling for parents, postpartum counseling, OCD therapy, food allergy therapy, and group therapy.
 Finally, we have specialized trauma therapy and PTSD treatment areas for birth trauma, pregnancy loss and miscarriage, and sexual assault counseling for adults,

 We also have a blog where we write about a variety of different mental health subjects.
 If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!